 So instead I make an area in Things for each game and then add a project for every hat I have to wear during the development the game.
 Naturally that is Code, Art and Audio but also things like Ideas, Marketing and QA gets their own projects.

 In each project I organize tasks under headings.
-So for instance in code I make a heading for each planned build / milestone, so I can track what to code and fix next, and then I can simply archive the heading when done.
+For instance in code I make a heading for each planned build / milestone, so I can track what to code and fix next, and then I can simply archive the heading when done.

 It just works out to be very fast and reliable.
 I have my tasks available on all my devices in a native app, so I can sort and organize my tasks whenever I have some spare time.
 While I was happy enough with Things instead of a kanban board to manage my tasks, one thing I really missed is attachment support.
 I sort of patched that with using Bear as an attachment "add-on" for Things.
 That's not perfect, not even close.